A dedication to basketball history, catalogued and ranked for posterity, then presented in convenient list form

 6) Jason Kidd, 1994 (#1 pick: Glenn Robinson).
 Draft class rank: #1

 He was a point guard who was considered a step slow, couldn’t run a half court offense and, worst of all, couldn’t hit water from a boat with his jumper.
 How did Kidd go second overall to the Mavericks?
 Because even in his college days at Cal he was displaying a court sense and passing ability unseen since the heyday of Magic Johnson.
-Robinson was an easy top pick for the Bucks in 1994 and though Dallas may have considered Grant Hill or Donyell Marshall a better prospect than Kidd, they already had an established small forward of the future in Jamal Mashburn.
-While Kidd obviously went on to have a Hall of Fame career, most of it came outside of Dallas, as he feuded with Mashburn and Jim Jackson early in his career and was traded to the Suns in 1996.
-Kidd did return to the Mavericks via trade in 2008, and helped the franchise win its first and only title in 2011.
+Robinson was an easy top pick for the Bucks in 1994 and though Dallas may have considered Grant Hill a better prospect than Kidd, they already had an established small forward of the future in Jamal Mashburn.
+While Kidd obviously went on to have a Hall of Fame career, most of it came outside of Dallas, as was traded to the Suns after just two seasons.
+He did later return to the Mavericks, helping them win a championship in 2011.

 5) Rick Barry, 1965 (#1 pick: Fred Hetzel).
 Draft class rank: #1